 Twitter is an online social networking tool in which users post 280 character updates of what is going on in their lives along with links to things they think are topical, interesting, funny, or of benefit to their followers.
-As of January 2018, Twitter had 3 million active Australian users.
+As of January 2020, Twitter had approximately 4 million active Australian users.

 Twitter for business

 Twitter use by business is increasing fast.
 At the moment business users are largely based in the hospitality, entertainment, retail and technology sectors.
 Increasingly NGO's, advocacy groups, thought leaders and consultants are using Twitter to build reputation through opinion.
 Twitter is a growing social media channel in Australia for business, and is a strong platform for real-time engagement.

 When considering whether or not you will invest time into Twitter for your business, it helps to first have an overarching digital strategy that considers the reasons that Twitter is going to positively increase your sales and brand – and most importantly that Twitter is where your customers are already, or where you want them to be.
 As with all social media channels, traction takes time, and you need to invest a consistent presence with quality content and meaningful exchanges to truly determine what works.
 Like all social media, Twitter is a two-way conversation that invites customers to develop a relationship with brands over time rather than just a one-off transaction.
 Tweets are very much ‘real time’, making Twitter one of the channels where you can tweet more often throughout the day/night, as long as the content is relevant and compelling.

 So what is it?
 Twitter is an online social networking tool in which users post 280 character updates of what is going on in their lives along with links to things they think are topical, interesting, funny, or of benefit to their followers.
 About 24% of people who use Twitter don't tweet, but use Twitter to follow other people so they can keep up to date.
 More than half the people who use Twitter access it via their mobile phone, so they are constantly 'reachable'.